 Outside of possible drying of a bearded dragon’s skin there is also the potential for them to drink the water.
 Lightly chlorinated water may not cause a problem however it is not ideal regardless of the level.
 Strongly recommend avoiding pools.

-In addition, pools are a large body of water for an animal not known for its swimming in the wild.
 Swimming in a pool may well cause undue stress.
 Stress levels are not always obvious in behaviours to humans and they have limited communication.

 - Health Line.
 Chlorine Poisoning